Finding a Zoom 707 II

 Buying a Used Zoom 707 II

-Aside from cosmetic wear and tear, there is not a lot that will go wrong with these units ... it is either functional or it's not.
+Aside from cosmetic wear and tear (or outright abuse), there is not a lot that will go wrong with one of these units ... it is either functional or it's not.

-Fortunately, resoldering of all the socket connections to the circuit board is a simple fix.
+Fortunately, resoldering of all the socket connections to the circuit board is a quick and relatively simple fix.

 It's not unusual to see the Zoom 707 II listed for over AUD $100 or generally $20 to $40 more than the 707.
 Since I happen to prefer the original 707 for a number of reasons, I find that extra cost difficult to justify.